zranger1/PixelblazePatterns/README.md

 10. **Random Wipe** - random color wipe
 11. **Springy Theater** - theater style chaser lights that also change distance.

+## cellularautomata1d.js
+Renders elementary cellular automata as described by https://mathworld.wolfram.com/ElementaryCellularAutomaton.html Looks good on a linear LED strip, great on a strip rolled around a pipe or tube!
+Can give Star Trek style blinky computer lights that must be calculating Something Very Important, or more flowing visuals, depending on parameters.

 ## midpointdisplacement1d.js
 Very fast, organic looking "plasma" patterns!

 Uses the recursive midpoint displacement algorithm to create a 1d heightmap of fractal-ish dimension, then animates by sweeping colors up and down the map.
-Allows control of many of parameters, and can produce effects ranging from complete chaos to very smooth moving blends.
+Allows control of many parameters, and can produce effects ranging from complete chaos to very smooth moving blends.

 ## hypersnow.js